dlovera/zenika-extreme-startup-java-starter/README.md

 ### zenika-extreme-startup-java-starter

-This is a starter kit for the extreme startup challenge using Scalatra.
+This is a starter kit for the extreme startup challenge using javax.servlet + jetty.

 1. Import project using Maven